 - Protect your skin with sunscreen after any peel

 Naturally, the deeper the peel, the more involved the recovery process.
 You may need pain relief, including topical creams or lotions that you apply to ease the stinging and redness from a deeper peel.
 Following a medium or deep chemical peel, you may need prescription-strength anti-viral medication to reduce the risk of infection.
-Your doctor will instruct you to care for your skin by soaking the affected areas, applying any necessary creams and changing the bandages.
+Your dermatologist will instruct you to care for your skin by soaking the affected areas, applying any necessary creams and changing the bandages.
 If you have concerns during your recovery, call your NYC dermatologist’s office.

 Risks and Side Effects